-By contrast my eyes were filled with wonder at the immense silence of the woods, the light filtering through the canopy, and the occasional fall colors of a deciduous tree amid the many market valued cedars.
+By contrast my own eyes were filled with wonder at the immense silence of the woods, the light filtering through the canopy, and the occasional fall colors of a deciduous tree amid the many market valued cedars.
 And I felt a sleight trepidation at the possibility of gaining personal experience of a pack of wild swine.
-The occasional Shinto shrine along the way up the valley was a reminder of the customs from premodern times that live on in some ways in recognition of the seismic pulse of the Japanese islands and possibly generational respect for forces unseen.
+The occasional Shinto shrine along the way up the valley was a reminder of the customs from premodern times that live on in some ways, partly in recognition of the seismic pulse of the Japanese islands and possibly the generational respect for forces unseen.
 So my mental angle of view was more like a wide angle lens, taking in the novelty of the surroundings, hyper aware of smells, sounds, colors and light.
 And yet these same footsteps to a local person might not detect any of this mental process that was running through my senses.

-The same must also be true of every reader’s situation – the routine pathways, spaces and places of weekly activity become dull in some way; unremarkable.
+The same must also be true of every reader’s local situation – the routine pathways, spaces and places of weekly activity become dull in some way; unremarkable.
 Although to a visitor from out of town or out of the country perhaps the same locations would trigger all sorts of responses.
 Perhaps the richest experience would be to have a little of both; benefiting from the local knowledge and layers of memories there, but also enjoying the sense of wonder and fresh eyes that an outsider brings.